Discover the stunning desert landscape with rocky hills and numerous tall cacti under a partly cloudy sky, perfect for day trips from Tucson.

 Flagstaff offers a cooler climate and lush forests.
 You can explore the Lowell Observatory, where Pluto was discovered.
 Historic Route 66 runs through the town.

-Snowbowl is a popular spot in the winter months of December – March.
+Snowbowl is a popular spot in the winter months of December through March.

 The Flagstaff Urban Trail System provides miles of hiking and biking paths for outdoor lovers.
-Flagstaff is also a gateway to the San Francisco Peaks and their scenic beauty.
+Flagstaff is also a gateway to the San Francisco Peaks, offering stunning scenic beauty.

 3. Grand Canyon